Department Chair: Rodger Narloch

 All majors should obtain a copy of the Handbook for Psychology Students from their faculty advisor, another Psychology Department faculty member, or the department coordinator.
 The Handbook for Psychology Students is also distributed in PSYC 235.
 In addition, an electronic copy of the Handbook for Pstchology Students is available on the Psychology Department website.

 111 Introductory Psychology.
 (4)

 Prerequisite to all upper-division psychology courses.
 Survey of the major content areas of psychology, introducing the basic vocabulary, concepts, principles, and theories of the discipline.
 Specific topics include history and methods of psychology; biological bases of behavior; sensation and perception; learning and memory; cognition, language, and intelligence; motivation and emotion; lifespan development; personality; psychological disorders; psychological treatment/psychotherapy; and social psychology.
+Students must register for PSYC 111L (lab) during the same semester as PSYC111.
+The PSYC 111 labs operate independently from the lecture series and are an opportunity to give students direct experience with psychological concepts and research techniques that might not be covered as in depth during lecture.
 Multiple sections offered every semester.

 221 Applied Behavioral Statistics.
 (4)

 Understanding and analyzing data in psychology research; descriptive statistics, inferential statistics, appropriate use of statistics, use of computer to do necessary computations and data analysis.
 Prerequisite: 111.
 Multiple sections offered every semester.